 The Land Registry's UK House Price Index is the most reliable barometer of what's happening to house prices, as it's based on actual property sales rather than asking prices.
 It works on a two-month lag, so the most recent figures are for April.

 The Land Registry says that the average price of a property in the UK rose by 12.4% year-on-year in April to reach £281,161, as shown in the graph below.

 There are several other property price indices.
 The portal Rightmove provides the most up-to-date figures, but they're based on asking prices set by sellers rather than confirmed sales.
 Nationwide and Halifax also publish their own monthly data, based on mortgage lending.

 All three providers are currently reporting around 10% growth, as shown in the table below.

 |House price index||Month-on-month change||Year-on-year-change|

-The estate agency trade body Propertymark reported an average of 84 prospective buyers registering with each estate agent in March.
-It says 84% of properties sold for the asking price or above, compared to 80% in February.
+The estate agency trade body Propertymark reported an average of 100 prospective buyers registering with each estate agent in April.
+Furthermore, 39% of its member agents reported that the majority of properties were being sold for above asking price.

 The imbalance between supply and demand is reflected in Rightmove's 'time to sell' data.
-The property portal estimates that homes took an average of 33 days to sell in March, down from 36 days in February.
+The property portal estimates that homes took an average of 32 days to sell in May, down from 41 days a year earlier.

 Experts predict that house price growth will slow down as the year progresses.

 The property portal Zoopla has similar projections, forecasting a 3% rise this year.
-Halifax envisages a slower property market, with prices changing by 0%-2%.
+Halifax envisaged a slower property market, with prices changing by 0%-2%.